microsoft/vscode-cpptools/README.md

 <br/>

 Here is a list of compilers and architectures per platform officially supported by the extension.
-These are reflect by the available [IntelliSense modes](https://code.visualstudio.com/docs/cpp/configure-intellisense-crosscompilation#_intellisense-mode).
+These are reflected by the available [IntelliSense modes](https://code.visualstudio.com/docs/cpp/configure-intellisense-crosscompilation#_intellisense-mode).
 Note that support for other compilers may be limited.

-Platform | Compilers | architectures
+Platform | Compilers | Architectures
 :--- | :--- | :---
 Windows | MSVC, Clang, GCC | x64, x86, arm64, arm
 Linux | Clang, GCC | x64, x86, arm64, arm